SherG/tester1/site/content/post/weight-training-benefits.md

 title: 'Research: A Little Weight Training Yields Big Health Benefits'
 date: 2019-02-27T23:51:20.040Z
 description: >-
-  A recent study indicates that improving your cardiovascular health requires only a small amount of weight training.
+  A recent study shows that even a small amount of weight training can reduce your risk of heart attack or stroke by 50%.
 ---
 The most common excuse given for not exercising is lack of time.
 Worry not, dear reader!
 A recent [_New York Times_ article](https://nyti.ms/2DZQsRh) provides hope to the time compressed.

-The study found that even a small amount of weight training could reduce your risk of heart attack or stroke.

 The article is based on a study published in October in the journal [_Medicine & Science in Sports & Exercise_](https://greysteel.us11.list-manage.com/track/click?u=45469f474a28b6a3c8167df48&id=311b2ae563&e=44cb3a58d3)_._